 How do you keep cats away from a doormat?

 Doormats are great for wiping your feet on, but they may not be so ideal for keeping a domestic cat away from it.
-Cats have a tendency to use these doormats as a scratching mat.
+Cats have a tendency to use these doormats as scratching mats.

 As a pet owner, you may often find a doormat to look unclean littered with cat hair on it.
 A simple solution to this problem is to buy a commercial cat repellent that you can spray on the doormat.